West River Trail: 2.0 miles from park entrance to Cobb Brook Bridge. Unblazed.

 The park's most popular sites include:

 Hamilton Falls: A breathtaking geological feature, the falls are beautiful and dangerous.
 The rocks are very slippery and a slip could be fatal.
+Swimming is strongly discouraged.
 Forty-one acres around Hamilton Falls have been designated a State Natural Area.
+Please do your part to protect the Natural Area by staying on designated trails and packing out your trash.
+Recommended access to the falls is via the West River Trail and Switch Road Trail, starting from the park's main gate.

 The Dumplings: At this location on the West River, there are large boulders (glacial erratics) in the river.
 This is a popular “play area” for white-water boaters.
 A viewing deck has been constructed here to provide scenic views of the river.